EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 Notably, most of the locations we track had eviction filing rates higher than in New York City.
 Despite its high rents and low vacancy rate, the eviction filing rate in NYC was only 5% in 2025.
 Why?
 A big reason is because {{< smartlink "New York has strong renter protections" "https://evictionlab.org/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/" >}}, demonstrating that high rents and a competitive market don’t make eviction inevitable.
 A similar pattern appears in {{< smartlink "Philadelphia" "https://evictionlab.org/how-local-leaders-are-stemming-the-eviction-crisis/" >}}, the sixth-largest city in the U.S., which has a filing rate smaller than all but three cities we track (Figure 3).

 {{% grouped-bar-chart
   id="fig4"
   data="./figure4_data.csv"
   saneLoading="true"
   titlePrefix="Figure 4.
 Share of renters and eviction filing defendants by race/ethnicity" yTicks="5"
   yMin="0"
   yFormat=".0%"
   type="barGroup"
   search="false"
   themed="true"
   autoGenLegend="true"
+  animateOnScroll="true"
 %}}

 <!-- <hr />  -->